matplotlib/governance/governance.md

 - publishing sdist and wheels to pypi
 - notifying down-stream packagers of the release

-An individual can be the RM as more than one release series at the same time.
+An individual may be the RM as more than one release series at the same time.